andwang1/BrainSurfaceTK/README.md

 The original GitHub repo and additional run instructions can be found here: https://github.com/ranahanocka/MeshCNN/

-In this repository, we have made multiple modifcations.
+In this repository, we have made multiple modifications.
 These include functionality for regression, adding global features into the penultimate fully-connected layers, adding logging of test-ouput, allowing for a train/test/validation split, and functionality for new learning-rate schedulers among other features.

 ###### Run instructions